cran/rTorch/README.md

 ## rTorch Examples

-To lighten up the time in building this `rTorch` package, we moved the examples that use tensor operations and neural bnetworks to separate repositories.
+To lighten up the time in building this `rTorch` package, we moved the examples that use *tensor operations* and *neural networks* to separate repositories.
 There are two sets of examples:

   - *The rTorch Minimal Book* at